A Guy’s Guide to Simple Romantic Gestures

 Give her a positive thought before you leave for work.

 Before you pull out of your driveway, honk to get her attention, then blow your wife/girlfriend a kiss as you leave for work.
 Hey, if a football player can do it on national T.V., so can you.
 It’s a minimal act that actually has her doing most of the work (getting up and coming to the door).
 And if any of your lady neighbors are watching, they’ll be thinking “why doesn’t my man do stuff like that?”.
-Saying “I love you” in sign language works, too.
+Signing “I love you” works, too.

 Shock her.
 Show that you’re thoughtful.